graphile-contrib/pg-many-to-many/README.md

 Writing a custom inflector plugin gives you full control over the GraphQL field names.
 Here is an example plugin that shortens the field names to just the table name (producing e.g. `teams`):

+> :warning: Warning: Simplifying the field names as shown below will lead to field name conflicts if your junction table has multiple foreign keys referencing the same table.
+You will need to customize the inflector function to resolve the conflicts.

 ```js
 const { makeAddInflectorsPlugin } = require("graphile-utils");